VoiNetwork/voi-swarm/docs/notification-guides/amazon-ses.md

          ]
        }
     ```
 3. Set up Amazon SES for your domain, which includes domain verification and DKIM record setup.
-This process is automated with Route 53.
+   DKIM verification is automated with Route 53.
 For other DNS providers, manually add the necessary DNS CNAME records for DKIM verification.
 4. Verify your domain to start sending emails, which can take from minutes and up to 72 hours.
 5. Copy the example `notification.yml.example` file to the `notification.yml` file: